justtestrestoration/paucity/textures/readme.md

-These textures are for the paucity upgrade of having emptymoney and ironmoney blocks
+These textures are for the paucity upgrade of having emptymoney,ironmoney and protectmoney nodes/blocks